Karandra/Things-about-Karandra/things_kerber_hates.md

  - Disappearing scrollbars (Win10 modern scrollbars).
  - Everything round.
 Round corners, round buttons, round profile pictures.
  - m80 as "meight" and this kind of contractions.
- - When his GPU wasn't able to use ShadowPlay.
+ - When her GPU wasn't able to use ShadowPlay.
  - Visual Studio but only sometimes.
  - Desktop application that built on Chromium (excluding Google Chrome).
  - Qt.